connerj70/personal-website/src/markdown-pages/go-docker-development.md

 #### Adds another layer of complexity

-Developing in Docker adds another layer of complexity you must think about, but if you're app is running in Docker during production it is a good habit to think about this complexity on a regular basis.
+Developing in Docker adds another layer of complexity you must think about, but if your app is running in Docker during production it is a good habit to think about this complexity on a regular basis.
 Not only this but the complexity comes with so many benefits that I think it's worth it in the long run.

 ### Conclusion